Home Majors Public Relations & Advertising

-Public Relations & Advertising Degree
+Public Relations & Advertising

 Students study strategic communication, brand management, advertising campaigns, media relations, and crisis communication techniques.
 Graduates typically pursue careers at PR agencies, advertising firms, corporate communications departments, and marketing teams for major brands.
 This major combines creativity with strategic thinking and offers strong career prospects in the always-in-demand communications industry.

-What Public Relations & Advertising Graduates Do
+What Public Relations & Advertising graduates do

 Your degree in communication is a launchpad into shaping how organizations connect with people.
 As a Public Relations Specialist, you’ll be on the front lines, drafting press releases for a new product, pitching stories to journalists, and managing a brand’s social media presence during a crisis.
 Alternatively, you could become a Training and Development Specialist, where you’ll design the onboarding program for new hires or create workshops that teach new skills to an entire sales force.